 About Our Company & Editorial Standards

-And unlike other sites, you can see our experts in photos and videos actually installing security products and using them in our own homes, apartments, or on our computers (check out Corey below!).
-Our aim is to share our personal experience with every product we review.
-In turn, our honest insight helps our readers make educated buying decisions.
+Another thing that sets us apart is that you can actually see our experts in action.
+We publish photos and videos of our team actually installing and testing products in their homes, apartments, and on real devices.
+Our aim is to share verifiable firsthand experience with every product we review so that our readers can make confident, educated buying decisions.

-• We personally order the products and sign up for the services we write about, allowing our readers to get a 360-degree look at whether or not it’s the right match for them.
+- We personally order the products and sign up for the services we write about, giving our readers a complete, honest look at whether something is the right fit for them.

-• We maintain the highest standard of editorial integrity, which means we never regurgitate existing online information (which is often misleading or inaccurate).
+- We maintain the highest standard of editorial integrity, which means our content is never recycled from other sources or generated from existing web content.

-• Our research is original and often comes from surveying hundreds or thousands of real people living in real communities like yours.
+- Our research is original and often draws from surveys of hundreds or thousands of real people living in real communities like yours.

 Featured In